 I remember feeling eager and overjoyed every year to experience this usually-chilly, long night filled with eruptions of excitement and laughter, as a young girl in Iran.
 Besides my address, things haven’t changed much for me since.

-As renowned Iranian poet Sa’adi mentions in his Bustan, the bright day and eventually spring–the most celebrated season in Persian culture–will not come “…’til the Yalda Night is gone.”
+As renowned Iranian poet Sa’adi mentions in his Bustan, ‘the true morning shall not until the Yalda Night has gone.”

 This December 20th, don’t forget to wish your friends and family a shaad (Persian: happy) Shabeh Yalda!